Quick Answer

 Can I have Medicare and Medicaid at the same time?

 Yes.
 Individuals who qualify for both Medicare and Medicaid are called dual eligibles.
 Medicaid, administered jointly by the federal government and states, may cover Medicare premiums, deductibles, and copayments for qualifying low-income individuals.
-As of 2026, approximately 12 million Americans are dual-eligible, according to Medicaid.gov.
+Approximately 12 million Americans are dual-eligible, according to Medicaid.gov.

 What is not covered by Medicare?